sbrudz/ratgraph/README.md

 ## Overview

-[ratgraph](http://ratgraph.nyc) is an interactive visualization of rat and rodent sightings in NYC based on data from the NYC Open Data portal.
+[ratgraph](https://sbrudz.github.io/ratgraph/) is an interactive visualization of rat and rodent sightings in NYC based on data from the NYC Open Data portal.

+## Development

+* Install the ruby version specified in the .ruby-version file
+* Make sure that bundler.io is installed
+* Run `bundle install` in the root of the project directory
+* Run `bundle exec middleman server` to start the development server

 ## Deployment